 You should halt contributions to your HSA six months before applying for Social Security retirement benefits to avoid penalties or issues.

-What do I need to know about Medicare Part A and keeping my HSA active?
+What must I know about Medicare Part A and keeping my HSA active?

 Suppose you’re entitled to Medicare because you enrolled for Part A at age 65 or later but haven’t applied for Social Security retirement benefits.

-In that case, you can withdraw your application for Part A. contact the Social Security Administration to withdraw.
-There are no penalties and you’re free to reapply for Part A at any time.
+In that case, you can withdraw your application for Part A. Contact the Social Security Administration to withdraw.
+There are no penalties, and you can reapply for Part A anytime.

 What happens to my HSA upon turning 65?